kuegi/dusd-lock-bot/README.md

 # dusd-lock-bot

-sample implementation how the DUSDLOCK bot could look like
+sample implementation how the DUSD LOCK could be implemented.